 Penalties for a VC 4461 Conviction

-The unlawful use of a disability placard may be treated as a minor infraction or as a misdemeanor in the state of California.
+In California, unlawful use of a disability placard may be treated as a minor infraction or a misdemeanor.
 Infractions are punishable offenses that are not considered criminal acts.
-You may think of speeding tickets as another example of a traffic offense often treated as an infraction in California.

 Drivers who face a VC 4461 infraction may be fined up to $1,000.
 Infractions do not lead to incarceration.
 Misdemeanor charges are far more serious.
 Drivers charged with a VC 4461 misdemeanor may end up: